What We Do

 Even when victims of domestic violence attempt to live free from violence and protect their children, they too often continue to suffer injustice and abuse throughout the custody and visitation process.
 As a result of having this issue surface as a priority concern for its members, SOAR (Sisters Overcoming Abusive Relationships), with the support of the Rhode Island Coalition Against Domestic Violence, established the Child Custody and Visitation Advisory Committee (CCVAC) in 2007.

-Over the past two years SOAR and the CCVAC examined the strengths and gaps of the child custody and visitation process in cases involving domestic violence.
+SOAR and the CCVAC examined the strengths and gaps of the child custody and visitation process in cases involving domestic violence.
 In addition to meeting with attorneys and judges, SOAR held numerous focus groups and collected 101 surveys from domestic violence survivors who had gone through, or were currently going through, the Rhode Island child custody and visitation process.
 From the information gathered, the committee identified key problems and developed solutions to help victims and their children safely navigate the custody and visitation process in the family court system.

 In 2007, Sisters Overcoming Abusive Relationships (SOAR), a task force of the Rhode Island Coalition Against Domestic Violence, launched the Child Custody and Visitation Solutions (CCVS) Project.
 The objective was to assess the effects of the custody and visitation process on domestic violence victims and their children and to create solutions to improve the system.